Performing & Production Arts (Musical Theatre) Extended Diploma Level 3

 This course is equivalent to three A Levels and is a practical route into a career in musical theatre performance.
 It provides an introduction to the practical skills and theoretical knowledge required to work in the performing arts industry.
 You will develop skills in singing, dance and acting as well as a thorough understanding of the musical theatre sector.

-A minimum of 4 or 5 subjects at grade 4 or above including English and/or Maths.
+A minimum of 4 subjects at grade 4 or above including English and/or Maths.
 Please note a relevant Level 2 Diploma will also be considered as part of the entry requirement.

 As well as the general entry requirements for Vocational Level 3 courses, applicants will be required to attend an audition to demonstrate your singing and performing arts skills and discuss your interest in the subject.